-1. The provider evaluates the RO, and the RO's results are evaluated by the RDI Council/RDI Section of the Office of the Government of the Czech Republic The provider of LCDRO institutional aid evaluates the ROs application for subsidy and the documents for the granting of aid pursuant to section 14(3) of Act No. 218/2000 Sb., particularly the purpose of subsidy described in the LCDRO, through peer review by expert advisory body (bodies).
+1. The provider evaluates the RO, and the RO's results are evaluated by the RDI Council the provider of LCDRO institutional aid evaluates the ROs application for subsidy and the documents for the granting of aid pursuant to section 14(3) of Act No. 218/2000 Sb., particularly the purpose of subsidy described in the LCDRO, through peer review by expert advisory body (bodies).
 If the provider is different from the RO's promoter, the promoter's representatives are involved in the provider's expert advisory bodies.
-The RDI Council/RDI Section arranges for, in particular, annual evaluation of ROs' results using the ISREDI, pursuant to section 35(2)(d) and (h) of Act No. 130/2002 Coll.
+The RDI Council arranges for, in particular, annual evaluation of ROs' results using the ISREDI, pursuant to section 35(2)(d) and (h) of Act No. 130/2002 Coll.

-2. The amount of LCDRO aid for providers is defined by the R&D&I SB for the given year The amounts of LCDRO aid for the respective budgetary chapters result primarily from the discussions on the draft state budget for research, development and innovation based on the valid R&D&I NP, a mid-term budgetary outlook, etc., rather than just the evaluation of ROs' results conducted by the RDI Council/RDI Section.
-Under section 5a(2)(b) of Act No. 130/2002 Sb., the evaluation of ROs' results is one of the input data for the preparation of the first draft R&D&I SB.
-Given the different focus and purpose of the ROs under the purview of each provider, the evaluation cannot be directly reflected in the draft R&D&I SB.
-For discussing the matter with providers, the RDI Council/RDI Section will prepare annual evaluation and a clear analytical document for the given sphere of research prepared for monitoring long-term RDI development in the given sphere, in applied research in particular.
+2. The amount of LCDRO aid for providers is defined by the R&D&I SB for the given year

+The amounts of LCDRO aid for the respective budgetary chapters result primarily from the discussions on the draft state budget for research, development and innovation based on the valid R&D&I NP, a midterm budgetary outlook, etc., rather than just the evaluation of ROs' results conducted by the RDI Council.